 JBL has a fairly standard boxing process and that hasn’t changed between the Flip 3 and the previous version, or any other JBL product for that matter.
 In the orange and white box you’ll get the Flip 3, a bright orange micro USB cable, and the warranty and information booklets.

 Build & Design

 The Bluetooth pairing button, volume controls, and call answer/end button are all found along the side of the speaker blending into the fabric.
-Along the spine is the power button and the new JBL connect button which allows you to connect multiple JBL speakers together.
-Under that are 5 small LED lights that let you know how much juice you have left and further down you’ll find the AUX input and micro usb charging port hidden under a sealed flap.
+Along the spine are the power button and the JBL connect button which allows you to connect multiple JBL speakers together.
+The current version of this feature lets you connect up to 100 speakers together, but unless you have a lot of friends or a lot of money (or both), I don’t see too many people needing to connect more than three.
+Under that are five small LED lights that let you know how much juice you have left and further down you’ll find the AUX input and micro USB charging port hidden under a sealed flap.

 The lows are nice and full sounding for a speaker of this size (and even some that are a little bigger).
 It can definitely be felt if you place it down on a table and let the external bass radiators to go to work.
-The bass in ‘Baby Blue’ by Action Bronson can be easily distinguished but isn’t overpowering at all.
+The bass in Baby Blue by Action Bronson can be easily distinguished but isn’t overpowering at all.

 Highs get a little harsh when maxed out, but if you keep it slightly under max volume it’s perfect.
-In ‘Cinder and Smoke ’ by Iron & Wine the screechy slides of the guitar will make your ears perk up a bit but if you lower the volume a little it’s barely noticeable.
+In Cinder and Smoke by Iron & Wine the screechy slides of the guitar will make your ears perk up a bit but if you lower the volume a little it’s barely noticeable.

 Should you buy the JBL Flip 3?